Ethnic Parties Dominate First Vote In Bosnia's Mostar In 12 Years

 Turnout was 55 percent in the vote held under the shadow of the coronavirus pandemic and health protocols.

-Known for its Ottoman-era architecture and picturesque bridge spanning the Neretva river, Mostar’s population of 100,000 is largely divided between Catholic Bosnian Croats in its west and Muslim Bosniaks in its east.
+Known for its Ottoman-era architecture and picturesque bridge spanning the Neretva River, Mostar’s population of 100,000 is largely divided between mostly Catholic Bosnian Croats in its west and predominately Muslim Bosniaks in its east.

 Bosnia's Croats and Bosniaks were allied against ethnic Serbs during much of the 1992-95 Bosnian War, but the two communities also fought fierce battles over Mostar.